-(1) Amounts in this column reflect the aggregate grant date fair value of awards of restricted stock granted under our 2014 Omnibus Incentive Plan and computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification Topic 718, Compensation-Stock Compensation (ASC Topic 718).
-The aggregate grant date fair value per share of restricted stock granted on June 1, 2016 was \$13.77.
-Based on a grant date fair value of approximately \$100,000, the actual number of shares of restricted stock granted to each Director was 7,263.
-Restricted Shares outstanding as of December 31, 2016 for each non-employee director were as follows: Mr. Cash: 21,992; Mr. Dircks: 21,992; Ms. Fitzgerald: 21,992; Mr. Mastaler: 21,992; Mr. Perlberg: 13,576 and Mr. Trunfio: 21,992.
+- (1) Amounts in this column reflect the aggregate grant date fair value of awards of restricted stock granted under our 2017 Omnibus Incentive Plan and computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification Topic 718, Compensation-Stock Compensation (ASC Topic 718).
+The assumptions used in determining the amounts in this column are set forth in Note 15 to our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 filed with the SEC on March 5, 2020.
+The aggregate grant date fair value per share of restricted stock granted on June 1, 2019 was \$7.11.
+The restricted stock granted on June 1, 2019, vests in three equal installments on the first, second and third anniversaries of their grant date.
+Based on a grant date fair value of approximately \$110,000, the actual number of shares of restricted stock granted to each director was 15,472 shares. - (2) Aggregate restricted shares outstanding as of December 31, 2019 for each director were as follows: W. Larry Cash: 24,589; Thomas C. Dircks: 24,589; Gale Fitzgerald: 24,589; Darrell S. Freeman, Sr.: 20,624; Richard M. Mastaler: 24,589; Mark Perlberg: 24,589 and Joseph A. Trunfio: 24,589. - (3) In November 2019, the Governance and Nominating Committee modified its Guidelines to provide for accelerated vesting of stock grants to an independent director upon retirement so long as the director was at least 70 years old or has served on the Board of Directors for 7 years.
+Accordingly, upon Mr. Mastaler's retirement, 24,589 unvested shares will automatically vest.